renarena/aesopPlayer/PRIVACY.md

 # Privacy Policy

-By using the Homer Player app (the "App") you consent to the collection and processing of data concerning your use of the App in accordance with this privacy policy.
+By using the Aesop Player app (the "App") you consent to the collection and processing of data concerning your use of the App in accordance with this privacy policy.